JayaswalPrateek/MyCSnotesForME/DStr.md

 					- replace 1 with edge weights and 0 with INT_MAX
 				- for facebook, using adjacent matrix optimally means for 1 billion users everyone is a friend of everyone else
 					- this is impossible implying we will waste lot of memory
+				- we are storing what nodes are connected to each other and also the ones that are not
+					- this is redundant info as it can be deduced from knowing what nodes are connected to each other
+			-